yzfvroom/AgilityUA/lab1.rst

 Lab 1: SAML Service Provider (SP) Lab
 ======================================

-The purpose of this lab is to configure and test a SAML Service Provider.
-It is assumed students have a basic understanding of SAML (Security Assertion Markup Language) which defines an XML framework for creating, requesting, and exchanging authentication and authorization data among entities known as Identity Providers (IdPs) and Service Providers (SPs).
-The Lab environment will have a pre-configured IdP along with a Virtual Server and Access Policy.
-Student tasks  consist of configuring various aspects of a SAML Service Provider, importing and binding to a SAML Identity Provider and testing SP Initiated SAML Federation.
+The purpose of this lab is to configure and test a SAML Service Provider (SP).
+Students will configure the various aspects of a SAML Service Provider, import and bind to a SAML Identity Provider (IdP) and test SP-Initiated SAML Federation.

-When you use APM as a SAML service provider, APM consumes SAML assertions (claims) and validates their trustworthiness.
-After successfully verifying the assertion, APM creates session variables from the assertion contents.
-An Access Policy can use session variables to finely control access to resources and to determine which ACLs to assign.

 Objective:
 ----------